mimorisuzuko/keyakify/README.md

 # Keyakify

-Keyakify watches the update of your favorite keyakizaka 46 member's blog.
+Keyakify watches the update of your favorite keyakizaka 46 member.

 ## Usage